Murano Glass Museum: Tickets

 Murano Glass Museum FAQs

-• Murano Glass is hand-blown glass produced on the island of Murano, near Venice in Italy.
+• Murano Glass Museum (Museo del Vetro) is a unique and special museum that shows the history of the hand-blown glass produced on the island of Murano, near Venice.
 It’s renowned for its craftsmanship and beauty and it has been made since the 13th century.

 • Why is Murano famous for glassmaking?